The year 1969 was the "calm after the storm." Or, was it?

 Fifty years later, wen look back at a year that promised peace, but still simmered with new threats against it and new revolutions to fight.
 It may have been The Age of Aquarius, but the automotive world thought otherwise.
 The year 1969 was full of horsepower, muscle, and innovation.

-In this My Favorites column, let’s look back at the vehicles that made 1969 the “silent majority” swoon and the rest of the universe celebrate.
+In this My Favorites column, let’s look back at the vehicles that were introduced in 1969 (for the 1970 model year) that the “silent majority” swoon and the rest of the universe celebrate.
 Here they are…

 PLYMOUTH BARRACUDA/DODGE CHALLENGER: The fall of 1969 yielded a bumper crop of 1970 model year vehicles that would mark the summit of the muscle car era.
 Chrysler took the elements of the Fuselage Body full-sized cars and deepen the "Coke Bottle" shape onto a shorter platform.
 The result was an iconic Mopar duo that would provide the company’s ultimate statement on the